Updates from the F.L.A.

 BY CHRIS FOUGHT

 LIGONIER - One of the most valuable assets in downtown Ligonier, the Elkhart River, will soon see some drastic improvements thanks to the efforts of the Future Ligonier Alliance and Operation Foundation.
 Ligonier's first riverwalk will consist of a one mile walking path connecting Woodlawn Park at Bridge Street to the future site of Discovery Express in downtown Ligonier.
 The walkway will be constructed by various organizations who have agreed to adopt 500 feet each, and will take advantage of beautiful scenic views as well as open green space on the former Essex Wire property.
-Volunteer efforts are being coordinated by Karen LeMire, of Volunteer Connections in Noble County.
-If you are interested in helping with this project, please visit the Volunteer Connections Website or call Karen at 1-800-VOLUNTEER.
+If you are interested in helping with this project, please contact Wayne Fox, Ligonier Building Commissioner at wfox@ligonier-in.org

 ----------------------------------------------------------------